The Bahá’í Calendar: A Sacred Measure of Time

-The adoption of a new calendar in each religious era is a symbol of the power of divine revelation to reshape human perception of material, social, and spiritual reality.
-Through it, sacred moments are distinguished, humanity’s place in time and space reimagined, and the rhythm of life recast.
+Since the dawn of human civilization, the measurement of time has been essential to the organization of societies.
+In each religious era, the adoption of a new calendar symbolizes the transformative power of divine revelation—reshaping humanity’s understanding of material, social, and spiritual realities.
+Through these sacred systems, significant moments are distinguished, the human place in time and space is reimagined, and the rhythm of life is redefined.

 19 Bahá’í Months